Abenaki identity is founded upon a unique and special heritage, which itself is embodied in our language, our history, and our traditional knowledge.

 Language - revitalize, sustain, and encourage the use of the Abenaki language by providing ongoing educational opportunities through classes and using new technology.

-Outreach - provide accurate Abenaki history through educational resource development to classrooms, schools, and other interested organizations.
+Outreach - provide accurate Abenaki history, from a combination of primary source material and knowledgeable Elders, through educational resource development to classrooms, schools, and other interested organizations.